gsbingo17/cart/README.md

 - Authentication type: Service agent token
 - Service agent auth type: ID token

-# Create the Agent and provide the Agent Instructions
+# Create the Agent and provide the Agent Instructions to use the tool
 ```
 - Use ${TOOL:food_order} to help users purchase items,return the order id.
 ```